timlichen/kahtizzle/new_ideas.md

 We can utilize some of the Devo cards used in the Catan: Cities and Knights Expansion (Mobile version).

 * Medicine
-	* The cost of upgrading a Settlement to a City is reduced to 1 wheat and 2 ore.
+	* Upgrade a Settlement to a City for free.

 * Road Movement/Removal
 	* You can remove a rival's road that has a loose end (isn't connected on both ends) -OR- move one of your loose-end roads to another legitimate location.